-Industrial Disease Claim: The types of occupational disease which give rise to compensation claims from UK employers together with a description of how such diseases are developed
+Industrial Disease Claim: The types of occupational disease which give rise to compensation claims from UK employers together with a description of how such conditions are developed

-Industrial disease claim: discover the types of personal injuries which can form part of your industrial injury claim in the UK, including what the most common types of medical condition are and how they are caused.
+Industrial disease claim solicitor sets out the types of personal injuries which can form part of your industrial injury claim in the UK, including what the most common types of medical condition are and how they are caused.

 “Industrial disease” is the name given to a whole range of injuries, diseases or conditions received in the workplace that are normally caused over a period of time through exposure to harmful materials (such as asbestos) or defective work practices (such as those leading to repetitive strain injuries).

-Other names sometimes used for “industrial disease” include “industrial accident“, “industrial injury” or more recently “occupational disease”.
+Other names sometimes used for “industrial disease” include “industrial injury” or more recently “occupational disease”.

 The word “industrial” is used as many diseases were discovered in the manufacturing industry – where new materials, such as asbestos, were processed for the first time leading to unexpected health problems for a large number of industrial workers.

-What are the different types of industrial disease you can claim compensation for?
+What are the different types of industrial disease and how are they caused?

-There are many different recognised types of industrial disease you can claim compensation for – the name of the disease often comes from the material or process that caused it, such as:
+There are many different recognised types of industrial disease claims for compensation – the name of the disease often comes from the material or process that caused it, such as: